wp-plugins/tg29359-taxonomy-widget/readme.txt

 * The first version of this plugin.

 == Upgrade Notice ==

+= 0.0.6 =
+In this release, 'Replace "---" indention of dropdown to:' option was added.
+If you want to use the option, upgrade to this version.

 = 0.0.5 =
 This version fixed the problem that occurs if two or more instances of this widget are used as dropdowns on a page.